ISISSynchGroup/mjpeg-reader/README.md

 ## Performance
 The performance of this library has not been battle tested but it is .Net memory leak free (thanks Desktop Execution Trace Toolkit).

+## Installation
+Install the VIPM package from releases.

 ## Requirements
 LabVIEW 2015 SP1
+VIPM 2014 Free Edition